-The Show Queue web page does not automatically update - you will need to manually refresh it by clicking on the link at top or bottom of the queue display - you should see the status to change to 2 when your observation is accepted by the telescope and then to 3 when the observation is running and finally 4 when completed and the data are available for viewing.
+The Schedule web page does not automatically update - you will need to manually refresh it by clicking on the link at top or bottom of the queue display - you should see the status to change to 2 when your observation is accepted by the telescope and then to 3 when the observation is running and finally 4 when completed and the data are available for viewing.
 Within about 30 seconds the observation is then moved to the Archive List.

-You do not have to wait online for observations to complete; you can submit observations days in advance.
-You do not even have to be online when the observation takes place, although it might be fun to see the monitor as your observation occurs.
+Please note: you do not have to wait online, you can submit observations days in advance.
+You do not even have to be online when the observation takes place although it might be fun to see the monitor as your observation occurs.
 You can simply connect back sometime later and view the resulting data.
-If at some point you decide you don't want a particular observation you can click on Delete and by supplying a password remove it from the queue.
-At the moment it isn't possible to remove an observation after scheduling on the telescope.